huwenqing0606/xv6-labs-2020_wenqing/README.md

 run qemu after https://pdos.csail.mit.edu/6.S081/2020/tools.html

-the actual changes to each HW problem are recorded at the "homework" branch (which is not runnable)
+the problems are listed in the Labs_xx folder within each branch, and the actual changes to each HW problem are recorded at the branch with comments in Chinese